cwalter50/cwalter50.github.io/README.md

 ## Web Development
 - [CS50Web](https://github.com/cwalter50/CS50Web): Learning Web Development by taking this Free EdX course in summer 2021.
 It covers HTML, CSS, Python, Django, SQL, Javascript, Security, and More!
 - [CWalterBuilds](https://github.com/cwalter50/CWalterBuilds): Building a portfolio website using Django, SQL, Python, Javascript, HTML, CSS, and incorporating different apps including OrderSorter and Polls
+- [UsersAndAuthentication](https://github.com/cwalter50/UsersAuthentication): Followed a tutorial to add Users and Authentication to Django Project in September 2021.
+Plan to use the model to add Users and Authentication to CWalterBuilds and OrderSorter.
+Very cool to see how much of the suthentication, login, logout, and password recovery stuff that Django gives us for free.

 ## Coding Challenges
 - [AdventOfCode](https://github.com/cwalter50/AdventOfCode): One coding challenge a day for the 25 days of advent.
 Excited for the challenges.